trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 ℹ️ _On the chart above only first 10 epochs are presented._

 We can see from the chart that model performance is getting better during the training.
-It means that model learns to predict next characters in a way that the final sequence looks similar to some real recipes texts.
+It means that the model learns to predict next characters in a way that the final sequence looks similar to some real recipe texts.

 ## Generating recipes

 ### Restore the model from the latest checkpoint

-To keep this prediction step simple, we will restore the saved model and re-build it with a batch size of 1.
+To keep this prediction step simple, we will restore the saved model and rebuild it with a batch size of 1.
 Because of the way the RNN state is passed from time-step to time-step, the model only accepts a fixed batch size once built.
 To run the model with a different `batch_size`, we need to rebuild the model and restore the weights from the checkpoint.

 ```python
 tf.train.latest_checkpoint(checkpoint_dir)